Table of Contents

 Coumadin is a long-standing medication that reduces clots and keeps the blood flowing smoothly in the body.
 Coumadin may increase your risk of excessive bleeding, so your doctor may require regular checkups to make sure your dosage is working for you.

 Dipyridamole is used in conjunction with blood thinners like Coumadin or Eliquis to prevent clots after heart valve replacements.
-Lastly, Elmiron is a weak blood thinner that is primarily used for bladder pain (interstitial cystitis).
+Lastly, Elmiron is a weak blood thinner that is primarily used for bladder pain (interstitial cystitis) and osteoarthritis.
 Your doctor may prescribe it as a blood thinner if you are at risk for clots.
 Talk to your doctor to discuss the best treatment form if you are at risk for deep vein thrombosis.

 The content in this article is intended for informational purposes only.
 This website does not provide medical advice.
 In all circumstances, you should always seek the advice of your physician and/or other qualified health professionals(s) for drug, medical condition, or treatment advice.
 The content provided on this website is not a substitute for professional medical advice, diagnosis, or treatment.